nandac/pandoc-reader/README.md

 ...
 ```

-**Note: Specifying the file metadata in the format above does not comply with Pelican's format.
-If you wish to stop using this plugin and switch back to Pelican's native Markdown you may have to change the metadata format.**
+**Note: Specifying the file metadata in the format above is a requirement of Pandoc.
+Pelican's recommended format is different and may require you to rewrite the metadata in your files, if you stop using this plugin.**

-More information about specifying file metadata is available [here](https://docs.getpelican.com/en/stable/content.html#file-metadata).
+More information about Pelican's predefined metadata is available [here](https://docs.getpelican.com/en/stable/content.html#file-metadata).

 ## Contributing